 This method wouldn’t work with normal, all-purpose flour based muffins.
 If you over mix those, they get tough.
 But because of the oats, it works beautifully here!
 Because of the oats, these happen to be gluten-free!
 Not all oats are gluten free, so check the container if you are trying to avoid gluten.
 I recently make a chocolate version that has become my favorites – Chococolate Oatmeal Banana Blender Muffins

 And because I can not leave well enough alone, I added chocolate chips.
 This part was a little harder to do with the blender.
 The chocolate chips did not get evenly mixed throughout all of the batter, as you can see by this muffin I cut in half for you.
 Loaded with chocolate chips, some of the others….not so much!
 So I do suggest if you are going to add chocolate chips you pour the batter into another bowl, and stir in the chocolate chips with a spatula.

-- 2½ cups old fashioned oats
+- 2 1/2 cups old fashioned oats

-- 1 cup plain Greek yogurt (I used Chobani)
+- 1 cup plain Greek yogurt, (I used Chobani)

 - 2 eggs

-- ½ cup sugar
+- 1/2 cup sugar

-- 1½ tsp baking powder
+- 1 1/2 tsp baking powder

-- ½ tsp baking soda
+- 1/2 tsp baking soda

 - 2 ripe bananas

-- ½ cup chocolate chips (optional)
+- 1/2 cup chocolate chips, (optional)

 - Preheat oven to 400 degrees.
 Prepare a 12 cup muffin tin with nonstick spray (the batter tends to stick to liners when there is not oil in them).